 We encourage the promotion of our organisation, but you must obtain our explicit written consent each time you wish to make any statements about, or references in any documents or other medium to, our grant support or our organisation or use our name and logo.

-You may be asked to present on your fellowship at BSH meetings, such as the Annual Scientific Meeting, in order to promote national research and the BSH grant programme.
+You may be asked to present your work at BSH meetings, such as the Annual Scientific Meeting, in order to promote your research and the BSH grant programme.